CloudCannon/pagefind/docs/content/docs/_index.md

 The last required step is to run Pagefind after building your site on your CMS or hosting platform.
 If you're a CloudCannon user, add a [`.cloudcannon/postbuild`](https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/) file containing the npx command above.
 For other platforms, setup an equivalent command to run after your site build.

 For many use cases, you can stop here and mark it as complete.
-Or, you can dive deeper into Pagefind and configure it to your liking — check out [Index Configuration](/docs/index-configuration/) to get started.
+Or, you can dive deeper into Pagefind and configure it to your liking — check out [Customizing the index](/docs/indexing/) to get started.